 Live Fast.
 Die Young

 His body was found in his vehicle in Florida, it was a non-violent death.
 He was not in imminent danger of death from chronic illness so when it happened everyone was really surprised — but not me.
-I saw this day coming for him over half a decade ago and I became even more certain of it just a few years ago.
+I saw this day coming for him over half a decade ago and I became even more certain of it more recently.

-About 10 years ago we were doing what everyone who knew us will probably remember us for: partying at a nightclub.
-That night we were rolling in a brand new Maserati (that the company we worked for had insanely bought) as the ladies night crowd was spilling out of the entrance of the lounge, Patrick illegally parked the Italian beast of a car in front.
+About ten years ago we were doing what everyone who knew us will probably remember us for: partying at a nightclub.
+That night we were rolling in a brand new Maserati (that the company we worked for had insanely bought) and as the lady’s night crowd was spilling out of the entrance of the lounge, Patrick illegally parked that Italian beast of a car in front.
 An attractive older woman posed with the car and Patrick invited her to sit in the red leather racing seats for a photo.
 The car was idling and Patrick encouraged the woman to rev the engine, the exhaust snarled like an angry cat, making quite the scene.
-At that moment a cop approached, assumed the car was the woman’s, closed her door for her and ordered her to move the car, which she promptly did.
-Me and Patrick were dismayed to see this woman whose name we didn’t even know drive off into the night with the $125,000 car.
+At that moment a cop approached, assumed the car was the woman’s, closed her door for her, and ordered her to move the car, which she promptly did.
+Patrick and I were dismayed to see this woman whose name we didn’t even know drive off into the night with the $125,000 car.
 Luckily she just drove around the corner and parked the car, we ran after her and got our car back.
-Patrick invited her to after-party with us and 3 other totally random girls in a yellow car followed us back to our friend’s apartment nearby — these sorts of things happen with a car that costs as much as a house.
-Back at the apartment me and the woman ended up in a bedroom and started having sex.
+Patrick invited her to after-party with us and three other random girls in a yellow car followed us back to our friend’s apartment nearby — these sorts of things happen in the nightlife with a car that costs as much as a house.
+Back at the apartment, the woman and I ended up in a bedroom and started having sex.
 I kept hearing the others rudely peaking in at us, finally balls deep Patrick and my other friend burst into the bedroom, cheering me on.
 I promptly withdrew and kicked my friends out.

 After too many episodes of his insanity and impulsiveness, I decided to end our business partnership.

-It became an increasingly abusive relationship (the one genuinely abusive relationship I’ve had in my life) and one night I had a dream that I killed him with a knife and that was a clear I sign that I needed to move on whatever the cost.
+It was an increasingly abusive relationship (the one genuinely abusive relationship I’ve had in my life) and one night I had a dream that I killed him with a knife and that was the sign I needed to move on whatever the cost.

 From the moment we split up, I had the odd thought that I would ultimately end up more successful because I would outlive him.